-This is not a hike for beginners as there are quite some technical sections along the trail which require good navigation skills.
-You need to be well prepared and only hike Gertrude Saddle with good weather.
+This is not a hike for beginners as there are quite some technical sections along the trail that require good navigation skills.
+You need to be well prepared and only hike Gertrude Saddle in good weather.
 Rain can even be very dangerous on this hike.
 Especially on the rocky slab section which can become very slippery and resulted in fatal deaths in the past.

 Gertrude Saddle hike distance and duration: The return distance of Gertrude Saddle hike is 7 kilometres which takes 4 – 6 hours to complete.

 Gertrude Saddle hike difficulty and incline: Gertrude Saddle hike is an expert route and should only be attempted in good weather.
 The incline is 646 meters with a very steep section at the rocky slabs.
 The hike starts pretty easy on a flat surface through the Gertrude Valley but turns sharply upwards once you get to the cliff you need to hike up.

 Lake Marian Track

 Lake Marian track is a stunning day hike through ancient mossy rainforest that brings you to a magical reflection lake.
 During the hike, you will encounter a variety of things such as a hanging bridge, a roaring river, and a stunning reflection lake in a valley surrounded by snow-capped mountain peaks and waterfalls.

 Lake Marian Track is truly mesmerizing and some of the best day hikes you can do in Fiordland National Park.
 The variety that Lake Marian track has to offer is super interesting and well worth the 10 km out and back hike.
 It is without a doubt one of the must-do hikes on the South Island of New Zealand.